Skip to main content

 Yikes!

 You’re spending $50 to acquire a customer when 95% of them will only make a single $20 purchase from you.
-You know your business needs to keep attracting a high volume of new customers, but unless you can improve your customer retention rate, you’re marketing is now a cost; not an investment.
+You know your business needs to keep attracting a high volume of new customers, but unless you can improve your customer retention rate, your marketing is now a cost, not an investment.

 This illustrates only one direct aspect of the ROI potential of retaining customers.